 Red Machchhendranath Rath Jatra (Bhoto Jatra)

 The bhoto jatra of Rato Machhendranath falls in Jestha (May/June), the God of rain and good harvest, is displayed every year.
 Various legends prevail around this festival.
 The chariot of Machhendranath is towed to various places of Patan from Pulchowk.
 One of the legends about the festival is that Machhendra Nath was brought from Kamrup Kamakshya during the regime of King Gunakamdev, the country witnessed drought resulting in 12 years of famine.
 Rato Macchendranath Jatra is one of the longest festivals celebrated in the ancient city of Patan.
 The grand finale of the festival is called the ‘Bhoto Dekhaune’ or the “showing of a vest”.
-A similar kind of chariot festival to Machchhendranath (white) is also held in Kathmandu city in the month of May/June.
+A similar kind of chariot festival to Machchhendranath (white) is also held in Kathmandu city in May/June.

 Nag Pachmi